es - Español

 }

 As you can see, it is a simple and compact code, especially compare it against other APIs or libraries to create user interfaces.
+For more information, at the end of the tutorial we leave the link to the official Dear ImGui repository, which contains more documentation about the library.

 Quick start